All Episodes

 Just take a look at that photo.

-Now, I have to tell you, I am not a facial recognition software, but that woman, we can keep this up for a bit, guys, does not look to me like the first, current first lady Brigitte Macron.
+Now, I have to tell you, I am not a facial recognition software, but that woman, we can keep this up for a bit, guys, does not look to me like the first current first lady Brigitte Macron.

-Okay, I know faces change, but that does not look to me like the current first lady Brigitte Macron.
+I know faces change, but that does not look to me like the current first lady Brigitte Macron.

-Okay, just take a look at this side by side shortly after begins a career.
+Just take a look at this side by side shortly after begins a career.

-Maybe I could say these people are related, but just checking it, I'd say, nope, what happened to your teeth?
+Maybe I could say these people are related, but just checking.

-Did you start smoking crack?
+Did you start, did you start smoking crack?

-I don't, this is not who is this person in this photo?
+Who is this person in this photo?

 What the fuck is going on?